-${\bf Charles\ Boulanger-Director}$
+Charles Boulanger - Director

-Mr. Boulanger is the chief executive officer of Leddartech Inc., a private company that offers unique automotive ADAS (Advanced Driver Assistance System) and AD (autonomous driving) fusion and perception software solution.
+Until December 2023, Mr. Boulanger was the CEO of Leddartech Holdings Inc. ("Leddartech") (NASDAQ: LDTC), a NASDAQ listed company that offers unique automotive ADAS (Advanced Driver Assistance System) and AD (autonomous driving) fusion and perception software solution.
 He is also the president of Moody Management Inc., a private investment firm.
-Mr. Boulanger has over 35 years of experience in senior management positions in several industrial sectors with companies such Shell Canada Limited, a subsidiary of Royal Dutch Shell, Irving Oil, a subsidiary of Irving Group of Companies, GSI Environmental Inc. and Prolab Technolub Inc. He currently sits on the boards of Chimie Parachem s.e.c., Averna Technologies Inc., and LeddarTech Inc. Mr. Boulanger earned a degree in mechanical engineering from Université Laval in 1981 and graduated from the senior management program at the International Center for Research and Studies in Management (CIREM) in 1990.
+Mr. Boulanger is a seasoned CEO with over 35 years of experience and accomplished corporate director with public and private companies having international footprints such as Leddartech, Groupe Unipex, Atrium Innovations, Shell, a subsidiary of Royal Dutch Shell, Irving Oil, a subsidiary of Irving Group of Companies, GSI Environmental Inc. and Prolab Technolub Inc. Mr. Boulanger has successfully closed several large financing, and completed several acquisitions and sales transactions, including three IPOs and one management leveraged buyout (MLBO) in Europe.
+He currently sits on the boards of Chimie Parachem s.e.c., Averna Technologies Inc., and Leddartech.
+Mr. Boulanger earned a degree in mechanical engineering from Université Laval in 1981 and graduated from the senior management program at the International Center for Research and Studies in Management (CIREM) in 1990.